Type 1 Diabetes is not a death sentence

 Have them do competitions, get their butts kicked by their opponents.

-It’s not an ideal situation, glucose leves DO affect their game play.
-But not to such an extent for them to forego sports or just enjoying life.
+It’s not an ideal situation, glucose levels DO affect their game play.
+But not to such an extent that they would forego sports or just enjoy life.

-I’m sending you hugs whereever you are.
+I’m sending you hugs wherever you are.
 Feel free to comment and share your own stories 🙂